CFPB Complaint Search — By Company, Product & State avatar

 dateToStringNo--End date for complaints received (YYYY-MM-DD format)

-sortBySelectNocreated_date_descSort order: Newest first, Oldest first, Most relevant, Least relevant
+sortBySelectNocreated_date_descSort order: Newest first, Oldest first, Most relevant, Least relevant.
+Records mode only.

 {